codex-router/codex.jenkins/README.md

    - **Codex CLI Download URL**: Override the global CLI download URL for this job
    - **Codex CLI Download Username**: Override the global CLI download username for this job
    - **Codex CLI Download Password**: Override the global CLI download password for this job
+   - **Manual CLI Update**: Use the "Update CLI" button to manually download and update Codex CLI from the download URL (job-level only)
    - **Config Path**: Override the global config path for this job
    - **MCP Servers Path**: Override the global MCP servers path for this job
    - **Default Model**: Override the global default model for this job